 If you still have a tab open to localhost:5001 for FastHTML, a refresh on the tab will show you that This site can't be reached, which is fine.
 We only re-started Jupyter at this point, and we want to prove to ourselves that server.py, which is FastHTML, can be run from inside the Cursor AI text editor.
 For that, you just go into Cursor and assuming you already opened the git repo folder, botifython in my case but pipulate in your case if you’re following along, you can just click on server.py to open it in a tab then click Run.
 A refresh on your localhost:5001 tab should result in the return of the FastHTML Hello World page.

 And so we are in a good starting point.
-We can load Jupyter Notebooks into JupyterLab in our browser, such as old Notebooks we plan on turning into Web apps, and we can turn them into the web app by copy/pasting from the Notebook to the Code AI editor.
+We can load Jupyter Notebooks into JupyterLab in our browser, such as old Notebooks we plan on turning into Web apps, and we can turn them into the web app by copy/pasting from the Notebook to the Cursor AI editor.

 Again, it’s the best of all worlds.